Poland in the Eurovision Song Contest 2025: Background

 As part of its duties as participating broadcaster, TVP organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 In 2022 and 2023, the broadcaster selected its entry for the contest through a national final show titled Tu bije serce Europy!
 Wybieramy hit na Eurowizję!, while in 2024 its entry was selected internally.
-TVP confirmed its participation in the 2025 contest on 8 November 2024, announcing that it would select its entry through a televised final.
+TVP confirmed its participation in the 2025 contest on 8 November 2024, announcing that it would return to selecting its entry through a televised final.

 Before Eurovision

 Justyna Steczkowska, the winner of Wielki finał polskich kwalifikacji, during the competition final.

 Wielki finał polskich kwalifikacji

-Wielki finał polskich kwalifikacji ("The grand final of the Polish qualifications") was the national final format developed by TVP to select its entry for the Eurovision Song Contest 2025.
+Wielki finał polskich kwalifikacji ("The grand final of the Polish qualifiers") was the national final format developed by TVP to select its entry for the Eurovision Song Contest 2025.
 The competition took place on 14 February 2025 at the TVP Headquarters in Warsaw, hosted by Artur Orzech and Michał Szpak, with Aleksandra Budka and Grzegorz Dobek acting as the green room hosts.
 The show was broadcast on TVP2, TVP Polonia and TVP Wilno, as well as online via the streaming platform TVP VOD and internationally with English voice-over translation via the Eurovision Song Contest's official YouTube channel.